Joe-Collins-1986/minesweeper/README.md

    ---

    #### Selected number value
    If the user selects a cell which is next to a mine it will present a number.
-The number will reference how many mines are in it's neighbouring cells.
+The number will reference how many mines are in its neighbouring cells.

    ![Select Number](readme_assets/features/demo-features/gameplay/select-number.png)